December 8, 2023

 Healthy spirituality upholds virtues and promotes practices that help us develop psychological capacities like empathy, emotion regulation, and self-awareness that are essential to making virtue automatic.
 To be virtuous requires the ability to “read the room,” so to speak—to understand the needs of others.
 We are often faced with decisions where we have to choose between two less than ideal options, putting us in situations where our sense of morality and justice are compromised.
 Making moral decisions requires impulse control and psychological skills like attention, focus, perspective-taking, and moral reasoning.
 Spiritual practices like prayer, meditation, and service to others all help instill the psychological skills required to make virtue a habit.

-Sometimes we actually need rules as we practice living virtuously, and religious communities have provided those.
-Although religion often gets a bad wrap for being too rule oriented, ethical beliefs and a caring community that exemplifies and supports a journey of living out our evolving ethical ideals is central to thriving.
+Today’s societal norms have trended away from traditional rules and suggestions to follow certain moral codes, but we do actually need some rules in order to live virtuously, and religious communities offer these ethical boundaries and guideposts.
+Ethical beliefs within a caring community that exemplifies and supports a journey of living out our evolving ethical ideals is central to thriving.

 Spiritual health is not just an individual construct, but at its cores involves how we perceive and treat one another.
 Healthy spirituality has a loving stance and upholds the dignity of all persons, strives toward justice, and involves communities of practice that continue to work out ethical ideals and support the development of virtuous habits that support our capacity to thrive with and for others.

-Blogs: Next Wave Spirituality; Living at the Intersection of Joy, Meaning, and Balance
+Blogs: Hope Outside Religion; Next Wave Spirituality; Living at the Intersection of Joy, Meaning, and Balance

 INWARD: What virtues are most important to you?
 Do you find it difficult to live into those virtues?
 Do you have practices that help you grow in your ability to live them out?